-- 1.6 The objectives of the Program are to provide funding to deliver the following outcomes: - a. a range of high quality and innovative Renewable Energy Technologies that enhance Australia's world-class research position and/or address conditions specific to Australia; - an increase in skills, capacity and knowledge relevant to the Round's Priority Renewable Energy Technologies within Australia; and - an increase in investment that improves the Technology Readiness and Commercial Readiness of the Round's Priority Renewable Energy Technologies.
+- 1.5 The objectives of the Program are to provide funding to deliver the following outcomes: - a. a range of high quality and innovative Renewable Energy Technologies that enhance Australia's world-class research position and/or address conditions specific to Australia; - b. an increase in skills, capacity and knowledge relevant to the Round's Priority Renewable Energy Technologies within Australia; and - c. an increase in investment that improves the Technology Readiness and Commercial Readiness of the Round's Priority Renewable Energy Technologies. - 1.6 The objective of the Round is to support research that aims to develop solutions to address costs associated with solar panels at end-of-life and improve the cost-effectiveness of solar PV for new or established applications.
+Cost-effectiveness takes into consideration the cost of generation over the lifetime of a solar panel.